mkhon/zfs-vm/README.md

-zfs-vm is an utility for syncing ZFS snapshots of VM/container filesystem images.
+zfs-vm is an utility for syncing ZFS snapshots of VM/container filesystems.

 Snapshot naming
 ---------------